PatrykLes/component-importer/README.md

 The `component-importer` makes it possible to import your company's design system into Framer X so designers can start prototyping with components that behave just like they do in production.

-#### Increasing design system adoption

-As a design system maintainer, your design system's value is proportional to its adoption.
-To be successful you'll need to think beyond just developing components, but also about making sure that they are well documented and intuitive for everyone involved in the process - this can range from designers and engineers to product managers and content creators.
-The `component-importer` tries to lower the barrier of adoption by making your production design system available for everyone.

 ## Getting started

 To install run: